First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 In the US, the N-Line and Limited get the front-wheel drivetrain as standard, with all-wheel drive as an upgrade; in Canada, the top trims get Hyundai’s HTRAC AWD right out the gate (and it’s optional on the lower Essential and Preferred trims).

-Worth noting, unlike the FWD Kona models with the MacPherson strut front suspension with coil springs, a hollow stabilizer bar design, and a torsion beam rear axle design, the Kona AWD gains a multi-link rear suspension with a stabilizer bar for improved handling.
+Worth noting: unlike the FWD Kona models with the MacPherson strut front suspension, coil springs, and a hollow stabilizer bar, the Kona AWD gains a multi-link rear suspension with a stabilizer bar for improved handling.
+The rear axle is a torsion beam.

 2024 Kona N-Line Interior